You've spent years hearing about SEO. Getting your site onto Google. Writing pages around keywords. Trying to show up when buyers search.

 | What matters | Keywords, backlinks, page speed | Entity data, structured content, trust signals |

-| How you win | Appear in a list of ten | Be the one name the AI gives |
+| How you win | Appear in a list | Become the answer |

 What AI Answer Engines Look For